Marie Bankhead Owen

 Marie Bankhead Owen (September 1, 1869 – March 1, 1958) was Director of the Alabama Department of Archives and History for over three decades, as well as a documentarian of Alabama history who authored numerous books on the subject.
-Owen served as an advisor for the Federal Writers' Project history of the state.
+Owen was an advisor for the Federal Writers' Project history of the state.
 In 1939, Owen helped select the Alabama state motto.
 She was actively opposed to a Federal mandate giving women the right to vote, and believed in the supremacy of the white race.
 Owen was inducted into the Alabama Women's Hall of Fame in 1975.
 Her niece was actress Tallulah Bankhead.

 Early life

 Marie Bankhead Owen was born one of five children on September 1, 1869, into an influential family on the Bankhead Plantation, Noxubee County, Mississippi.
 Her father was John Hollis Bankhead and her mother was Tallulah J. Brockman Bankhead.

 Marie's paternal ancestors emigrated from Northern Ireland to South Carolina during the 18th century.
 Her great-great-grandfather was a Revolutionary War participant named John Hollis.
 Her father served in the Confederate States Army during the Civil War.
 During reconstruction, he became a political activist with a platform of white supremacy.
 He belonged to the Democratic Party and was a supporter of the presidential candidacy of William Jennings Bryan.
 He served in various capacities, including the United States House of Representatives (1855–1906) and the United States Senate (1907–1920).

 Marie had one sister, Louise Bankhead Perry Lund, and three brothers, United States Army officer Henry McAuley Bankhead, United States Senator John H. Bankhead II and Speaker of the House of Representatives of the United States William B. Bankhead, the father of actress Tallulah Bankhead.
 Her family enrolled her in Ward's Seminary in Nashville.
 She married Thomas McAdory Owen (1866-1920) on April 12, 1893.
 The couple had two sons, Thomas McAdory Owen Jr. and John Hollis Bankhead Owen.
 After her marriage, she was actively involved with the Daughters of the American Revolution, United Daughters of the Confederacy, as well as other women's social clubs of the day.
 It was during this period that she began to write extensively about Alabama history.